Biden backs bipartisan stimulus plan, urging immediate action as economy stalls and virus surges

 But as he spoke, a movement against the bipartisan package was growing within the Democratic Party, with liberal leaders such as Sen. Bernie Sanders (I-Vt.) coming out against the deal.

-The $908 billion plan would provide hundreds of billions of dollars to jobless Americans, while offering funding for states and cities hit by declines in revenue amid the pandemic and a new round of federal funds for struggling small businesses.
+The $908 billion plan would provide hundreds of billions of dollars to jobless Americans, while offering funding for states and cities hit by declines in revenue as well as a new round of federal funds for struggling small businesses.
 It would provide smaller amounts of money, in the tens of billions, for a number of other critical needs, including schools, child care, hunger, rental assistance and other pressing demands.

 The plan does not include another round of the $1,200 stimulus payments, something Sanders and other liberals have insisted is key to preventing more economic devastation.